 Let’s start by force-closing Chrome and restarting your device.
 If this is a matter of a temporary glitch instead of a full-fledged issue, force closing the app should address it.
 The next time you run the app, it should work without issues.

 Of course, it’s also advised to reset your device from time to time, just for the sake of refreshing related system processes that might’ve caused the issue at hand.

 If these didn’t help, continue to the next step and clear local data from Google Chrome.

 2. Clear cache and data from Google Chrome

-The next thing to do is clear cache and data from Google Chrome.
+The next thing to do is clear the cache and data from Google Chrome.
 To speed up loading times and reduce network usage, Chrome will pile up a lot of data and save it to your device.
 In the worst-case scenario, this leads to corruption which, consequently, causes issues with the app.